livewire/livewire/docs/wire-stream.md

 * A network request is sent to the server, sets the message to the `$question` property, and clears the `$prompt` property.
 * The response is sent back to the browser and the input is cleared.
 Because `$this->js('...')` was called, a new request is triggered to the server calling the `ask()` method.
 * The `ask()` method calls on the ChatBot API and receives streamed response partials via the `$partial` parameter in the callback.
-* Each `$partial` get's streamed to the browser into the `wire:stream="answer"` element on the page, showing the answer progressively reveal itself to the user.
+* Each `$partial` gets streamed to the browser into the `wire:stream="answer"` element on the page, showing the answer progressively reveal itself to the user.
 * When the entire response is received, the Livewire request finishes and the user receives the full response.

 ## Replace vs. append